engula/engula/docs/storage.md

 This document describes the top-level design of Storage.

-Storage provides an abstraction to store data as objects.
+Storage provides an abstraction to store data objects.
 Storage can be used as a standalone component or integrated with Engula.

 ## Semantics